High-Fidelity-Archive/v-hacd/README.md

 Original Source
 https://code.google.com/p/v-hacd/

-This tree is specific for HiFi.
-The cmake files have beed modified to build only for 32 bit target and without OpenCL.
+This tree has some modifications made by High Fidelity.
+The Cmake files have been modified to build without OpenCL.
-This tree will be in sync with Hifi Build rules.